Welcome to the podcast of the Lotus Eaters for the 2nd of September.

 Oh, what's this graph?

-This is borrowing.
+This is boring costs.

-Oh yes, I'll be coming back to that as well.
+Oh, yes, I'll be coming back to that as well.

-Okay, yeah, all right.
+Oh, okay, yeah, right.

-Yes, that is a good one because of course he's got all the same sort of quotes in there as well.
+Yes, that is a good one because, of course, he's got all the same sort of quotes in there as well.

 And it's not just that.